Lindydancer/e2ansi/README.md

     export "LESS=-R"
     export "MORE=-R"

+The `LESSOPEN` environment variable is used by `less` to specify an input preprocessor.
+When using `e2ansi`, the first character should be a `|`, this signals to less that the input preprocessor prints the result on standard output.

-The above assumes that your init file is named `.emacs` and located in your home directory.
+The above example assumes that your init file is named `.emacs` and located in your home directory.
 It also assumes that it adds the location of the `e2ansi` package to the load path.

+### `less` and pipes

+Modern versions of `less` can also use the input preprocessor when used in a pipe, for example:

+    svn diff | less

+For this, the `LESSOPEN` environment variable must start with `|-`.
+In this case, the file name `-` is passed to the input preprocessor, which is expected to read from standard input.

+    export "LESSOPEN=|-emacs --batch -l ~/.emacs -l bin/e2ansi-cat %s"

+Note: If your version of `less` is too old, using `|-` typically yields error like "/bin/bash: -/: invalid option".

+Also note that this makes it hard for Emacs to select a suitable major mode, as it can not base this on the file name extension.
+Typically, this result in incorrect or no highlighting.
+Fortunately, Emacs has the ability inspect the file content when selecting major mode, see `magic-mode-alist` for details.
+The support file `e2ansi-magic.el` adds some file types to the list, e.g. the `diff` format used by `svn`.
+You must explicitly load it to take effect, either using `-l e2ansi-magic.el` or by loading in from another file that is being loaded, like your init file.

 ## Emacs init files